If you are considering adoption for your unborn baby because you’re not ready to become a parent, you have three options:

 Step 7: Continue to work on your relationship with your child’s adoptive family as well as your child.

 After placement, you don’t have to say goodbye to your child forever.
-However you and the adoptive family agreed to communicate prior to giving birth, it’ll be time to work on developing that relationship even more after your child is born and goes home with them.
-Please know that, if in the beginning you need a little more time to grieve, this is completely acceptable.
+However you and the adoptive family agreed to communicate prior to giving birth, it’ll be time to work on developing that relationship after your child is born and goes home with them.
+Please know that, if you need a little more time to grieve in the beginning, this is completely acceptable.
 You can take some time for yourself after giving your unborn baby up for adoption before reconnecting with your child’s adoptive family.

-Know that whatever choice you make for yourself and your child, you are completely within your right to do so.
+Know that, you are completely within your right to make any choice you feel is right for yourself and your child.
 If you feel that you want to put your unborn baby up for adoption, putting your unborn child up for adoption can be an amazing journey for both you and your baby.